 (d) Enforcement Periods.
-The Captain of the Port Columbia River will cause notice of the enforcement of this safety zone to be made by all appropriate means to effect the widest publicity among the affected segments of the public as practicable, in accordance with 33 CFR 165.7.
+The Captain of the Port Columbia River will cause notice of the enforcement of the grain-shipment vessel safety zone to be made by all appropriate means to effect the widest publicity among the affected segments of the public as practicable, in accordance with 33 CFR 165.7.
+This notification of enforcement will identify the grain-shipment vessel by name and IMO number.
 Such means of notification may include, but are not limited to, Broadcast Notices to Mariners or Local Notices to Mariners.
-The Captain of the Port Columbia River will issue a Broadcast Notice to Mariners and Local Notice to Mariners notifying the public when enforcement of this safety zone is suspended.
-Upon notice of enforcement by the Captain of the Port Columbia River, the Coast Guard will enforce this safety zone in accordance with rules set out in this section.
+The Captain of the Port Columbia River will issue a Broadcast Notice to Mariners and Local Notice to Mariners notifying the public when enforcement of the grain-shipment vessel safety zone is suspended.
+Upon notice of enforcement by the Captain of the Port Columbia River, the Coast Guard will enforce the grain-shipment vessel safety zone in accordance with rules set out in this section.
 Upon notice of suspension of enforcement by the Captain of the Port Columbia River, all persons and vessels are authorized to enter, transit, and exit the grain-shipment vessel safety zone, consistent with the Navigation Rules.

 (e) Regulation.
-(1) In accordance with the general regulations in § 165.23 of this part, entry into or movement within this zone is prohibited unless authorized by the Captain of the Port Columbia River, the official patrol, or other designated representatives of the Captain of the Port.
+(1) In accordance with the general regulations in § 165.23 of this part, entry into or movement within these zones is prohibited unless authorized by the Captain of the Port Columbia River, the official patrol, or other designated representatives of the Captain of the Port.

-(2) To request authorization to enter or operate within this safety zone contact the on-scene official patrol on VHF-FM channel 16 or 13.
+(2) To request authorization to enter or operate within a grain-shipment vessel safety zone contact the on-scene official patrol on VHF-FM channel 16 or 13.
 Authorization will be granted based on the necessity of access and consistent with safe navigation.

-(3) Vessels authorized to enter or operate within this safety zone shall operate at the minimum speed necessary to maintain a safe course and shall proceed as directed by the on-scene official patrol.
-The Navigation Rules shall apply at all times within this safety zone.
+(3) Vessels authorized to enter or operate within a grain-shipment vessel safety zone shall operate at the minimum speed necessary to maintain a safe course and shall proceed as directed by the on-scene official patrol.
+The Navigation Rules shall apply at all times within a grain-shipment vessel safety zone.